doki-theme/doki-theme-jetbrains/README.md

 ---

 Cute themes based on cute anime characters.
-With over **60** themes, the one you like the best is probably here.
+With over **60** themes, the one you like the best, is probably here.

-You can choose themes based on characters from these variousAnime, Manga, or Visual Novels:
+You can choose themes based on characters from these various Anime, Manga, or Visual Novels:

 <details>
   <summary>All Featured Titles</summary>